Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

-- Start processing the event feed at the timestamp larger or equal than the snapshot start timestamp (explicitly including the start timestamp is important in order to cover any changes that ocurred within the granularity of the timestamp).
+- Start processing the event feed at the timestamp larger or equal than the snapshot start timestamp (explicitly including the start timestamp is important in order to cover any changes that occurred within the granularity of the timestamp).
 - Consume the feed until the current timestamp and remember that timestamp as the starting point for normal feed consumption